 Despite their name, the center of the flower from which the name derives is actually brown.
 You can identify the variants by both their color and their petal pattern.
 In terms of color, they usually range from yellow to orange, but some variants can go deeper, even red and purple.

 Typically, yellow flowers symbolize happiness and friendship.
-When you see yellow flowers in movies, it almost always represents a happy moment or some kind of optimism.
-When looking at them generally, Black-Eyed Susan’s could embody this same charm.
+In movies, yellow flowers almost always represent a happy moment or some kind of optimism.
+Black-Eyed Susans could embody this same charm.

 The Symbolism of Black-Eyed Susan Flowers